jadecobra/python_tdd_exercises/source/classes/test_classes_w_initializers.rst

         def __init__(self, sex=None):
             pass

   the terminal shows all tests still passing and I have now written the same thing 3 times.
-Earlier on I mentioned inheritance, and will now try to use it to remove this duplication so `I Do Not Repeat Myself <https://en.wikipedia.org/wiki/Don%27t_repeat_yourself>`_
+Earlier on I mentioned inheritance, and will now try to use it to remove this duplication so `I do not repeat myself`_

 * I add a new class called ``Human`` to ``classes.py`` before the definition for ``Boy`` with the same attribute and :ref:`method<functions>` of the classes I am trying to abstract